-The purpose of this pilot project is to grow the Bridgend Tourism Ambassadors to include a Welsh speaking team.
-While there are currently some existing ambassadors with Welsh language skills, this is an opportunity to provide training and resources through the medium of Welsh.
+The purpose of this research project was to grow the Bridgend Tourism Ambassadors to include a Welsh speaking team.
+While there were some existing ambassadors with Welsh language skills, this was an opportunity to provide training and resources through the medium of Welsh.

 The Welsh language team will be introduced at the Urdd Eisteddfod with the aim of continuing to support the delivery of a fully bilingual tourism ambassador service in the future.
 This is particularly important for high profile events, school trips arranged with Welsh schools and more.

-An estimated 90,000 visitors are expected to attend the event over six days at the Pencoed College Fields (Bridgend County Showground), and the ambassadors are required to give them the warmest possible welcome and provide details of Bridgend County Borough’s culture, wildlife, history, arts and cuisine.
+An estimated 90,000 visitors attend the event over six days, this year at the Pencoed College Fields (Bridgend County Showground), and the Ambassadors are required to give them the warmest possible welcome and provide details of Bridgend County Borough’s culture, wildlife, history, arts and cuisine.

-Training is free and is a time commitment of just two days in a workshop setting exploring the treasures of the region.
-The next set of training dates are Tuesday 25 April, Thursday 11 May and Wednesday 24 May.
-Training will be conducted through the medium of Welsh, with support materials being offered in both Welsh and English.
+Training was free with a time commitment of just two days in a workshop setting exploring the treasures of the region during April and May 2017.
+Training was conducted through the medium of Welsh, with support materials being offered in both Welsh and English.

-The Welsh speaking volunteers that will be recruited for the Urdd National Eisteddfod will join a group of around 20 Bridgend Ambassadors that are already supporting local tourism by engaging with Bridgend County Borough’s visitors in a number of different ways such as meeting and greeting at events, helping groups to put together their visit, writing blogs, sharing local knowledge with families and generally doing what they can to raise the profile of the region.
+The Welsh speaking volunteers joined a group of around 20 Bridgend Ambassadors that were already supporting local tourism by engaging with Bridgend County Borough’s visitors in a number of different ways such as meeting and greeting at events, helping groups to put together their visit, writing blogs, sharing local knowledge with families and generally doing what they can to raise the profile of the region.

 Lew Chamberlain, Director of Bridgend Tourism Association and a Bridgend Ambassador said of the programme: